razr/verizon-apis-python-sdk/doc/controllers/device-reports.md

 ## Response Type

-This method returns a `ApiResponse` instance.
+This method returns an [`ApiResponse`](../../doc/api-response.md) instance.
 The `body` property of this instance returns the response data which is of type [`AggregatedReportCallbackResult`](../../doc/models/aggregated-report-callback-result.md).

 ## Example Usage